woylie/flop_phoenix/README.md

 />
 ```

+You can also use a custom path builder function, in case you need to set some
-For some more examples, have a look at the documentation of
+parameters in the path instead of the query.
+For more examples, have a look at
-`Flop.Phoenix.build_path/3`.
-The `path` assign can be passed in any format that
+the documentation of `Flop.Phoenix.build_path/3`.
+The `path` assign can use any
-is accepted by `Flop.Phoenix.build_path/3`.
+format that is accepted by `Flop.Phoenix.build_path/3`.

 If you pass the `for` option when making the query with Flop, Flop Phoenix can
 determine which table columns are sortable.
 It also hides the `order` and